mpa139/allanlab/_pages/slcn_evaluation.md

 ## Evaluation

-Submissions will be evaluated across two domains, and the final ranking will be determined as an aggregate of performance across each.
-These two domains are:
+Submissions will be evaluated across one or multiple modalities following teams' methods and the final ranking will be determined as an aggregate of performance across each task.
-1. Birth age (template space) (mean absolute error; MAE)
-2. Birth age (native space) (MAE)

 The following steps will be used to rank participants:
-* Step 1: Separate rankings will be computed based on each domain (for both domains, lower MAE = better)
+* Step 1: Separate rankings will be computed based on each task (Mean Absolute Error (MAE) for GA prediction and R^2 score for Bayley's score prediction)
-* Step 2: From the two ranking tables, the mean ranking of each participant will be computed as the numerical mean of the single rankings (domain 1 = 75% weighting, domain 2 = 25% weighting)
-* Step 3: In case of equal ranking, the achieved MAE in domain 1 will be used as a tie-break
+* Step 2: In case of equal ranking on the second task, the achieved MAE in task 1 will be used as a tie-break
-* Step 4: If equal MAE is achieved in domain 1, then the achieved MAE in domain 2 will be used as the tie-break
+* Step 3: If equal MAE is achieved in task 1, then the achieved R^2 in domain 2 will be used as the tie-break

-## MLCN Workshop paper
-Participants are invited to also submit an extended paper to Machine Learning for Clinical Neuroimaging (MLCN) deadline 1st July.
-These papers will undergo peer review and the best papers will be presented at the MLCN MICCAI workshop in September 2022.
-MLCN submissions include some for of interpretable visualisation method, evaluated on the cortical surface.
-Peer review criteria will equally weight model performance (on the validation set) and clinical interpretability of the findings.